 Common dental caries (cavities) affect the hard, outer enamel layer of a tooth.
 When decay reaches further inside a tooth, the dentin and soft dental pulp become infected.
 As the pulp contains nerves, tooth infections can be highly painful and demand fast response.
-The case calls for endodontic treatment, or a root canal.
+The ideal solution may be endodontic treatment, or a root canal.

 Reasons for a Root Canal